jrkerns/pylinac/docs/source/winston_lutz.rst

     .. warning:: Analysis can fail or give unreliable results if any Restriction is violated.

 * The BB must be fully within the field of view.
+* The BB must be within 2.5cm of the real isocenter.
 * The images must be acquired with the EPID.

 **Analysis**